 - Then we chop up 1 large loaf of bread into little squares and place in the baking pan.
 Any kind of fluffy, thick-cut white bread works well here – such as French bread, Hawaiian loaf, or brioche bread.

-- Whisk together the French toast batter – milk, pumpkin puree, pumpkin pie spices, vanilla extract and a little sugar.
+- Whisk together the French toast batter – milk, pumpkin puree, eggs, pumpkin pie spices, vanilla extract and a little sugar.

 - Pour the batter over the cubes of bread, and gently stir so that the bread is coated.